 New principal mentoring program.

 (b) Any individual who has been a principal in Illinois for 3 or more years and who has demonstrated success as an instructional leader, as determined by the State Board by rule, is eligible to apply to be a mentor under a new principal mentoring program.
-Mentors shall complete mentoring training by entities approved by the State Board and meet any other requirements set forth by the State Board and by the school district employing the mentor.
+Eligible mentors shall be selected by approved entities and shall complete mentoring training provided by an approved entity set forth by the State Board by rule.

 (g) The State Board may adopt any rules necessary for the implementation of this Section.

 (Source: P.A.
-96-373, eff.
-8-13-09.)
+102-521, eff.
+8-20-21.)